eclipse-sumo/sumo/docs/web/docs/Simulation/SublaneModel.md

 The regular lanes of the road network are divided into sublanes with a minimum width of the given resolution (**--lateral-resolution**).
-If the lane width is not a multiple of the given value, the leftmost sublane has a reduced with.
+If the lane width is not a multiple of the given value, the leftmost sublane will have a reduced width.
 The default lane-width of SUMO is 3.2m so a lateral resolution of 0.8 will created exactly 4 sublanes of that width per lane.
 A resolution of 1.0 will create three sublanes of 1.0m width and one more lane of 0.2m